DuckDivers/owl-carousel-2/README.txt

 == Description ==

 This plugin uses the Owl Carousel 2 jQuery plugin to create carousels (sliders) from any built in or (public) custom post type in WordPress.
-You can use this plugin to make
+You can use this plugin to make:

 * Product Carousels
 * Featured Product Carousels
 * Carousel by post (product) ID
 * Testimonial Sliders (Carousels)
 * Event Sliders
+* Latest Posts
 * More

 Easy to use controls allow for customization of each carousel with options to show or hide Titles, Featured Image, Call to Action buttons (links) and more.

+This plugin is simple and without on screen nags, promotions or upsells.

 == Installation ==